mir1198yusuf/remote_desktop_control/README.md

 # Remote Desktop Control in Java

-Being a beginner in Java, I have referred this article : [RemoteDesktopControlJava](https://www.codeproject.com/Articles/36065/Java-Remote-Desktop-Administration)
+*Being a beginner in Java, I have referred this article : [RemoteDesktopControlJava](https://www.codeproject.com/Articles/36065/Java-Remote-Desktop-Administration).
+I learned a lot during the development*

 ## Brief description of project: